arangodb/docs/3.11/foxx-reference-modules-queues.md

 `queue.push(script, data, [opts]): string`

-The job will be added to the specified queue in the current database.
+The job is added to the specified queue in the current database.

 Returns the job id.